zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/README.md

 ![Figure 2: The Wiki widget displays your wiki on a Site page.](./readme/images/02.png)

-To create a wiki, see the [Wiki](https://help.liferay.com/hc/articles/360028720912-Working-Together-with-the-Wiki) article.
+To begin creating a wiki, see the [Getting Started with Wikis](./wiki/user-guide/getting-started-with-wikis.md) article.

 ## Social Tools